Following system colour scheme Selected dark colour scheme Selected light colour scheme

 This specification is structured to parallel PEP 589 to highlight changes to the original TypedDict specification.

-If closed=True is specified, extra items are treated as non-required items having the same type of __extra_items__ whose keys are allowed when determining supported and unsupported operations.
+If extra_items is specified, extra items are treated as non-required items matching the extra_items argument, whose keys are allowed when determining supported and unsupported operations.

-For a TypedDict type that has the special __extra_items__ key, during construction, the value type of each unknown item is expected to be non-required and compatible with the value type of __extra_items__.
+For a TypedDict type that specifies extra_items, during construction, the value type of each unknown item is expected to be non-required and assignable to the extra_items argument.
 For example:

 name: str